andrew/ultimate-awesome/README.md

 - [awesome-pds](https://github.com/andorsk/awesome-pds) - Awesome personal data stores.
 - [python-workshop-8](https://github.com/anishLearnsToCode/python-workshop-8) - Python 🐍 Workshop on Language Basics, Constructs and introduction in Data Structures & Algorithms 👨‍💻 @ What After College 🎓.
 - [awesome-aeternity](https://github.com/apeunit/awesome-aeternity) - A curated list of resources for the Aeternity Blockchain .
+- [fontawesome](https://github.com/arg0wak/fontawesome) - This repo include updated Font Awesome Pro kits.
+If you want use that you can my RawCDN link on your between head tags.
 - [awesome](https://github.com/austrolibertario/awesome) - A curated list of awesome libertarian. | Uma lista com curadoria libertaria.
 Ancap Libertario.
 - [awesome-nexa](https://github.com/avasdao/awesome-nexa) - A curated list of awesome resources actively supporting the Nexa blockchain and its community of users.
 - [awesome-blockchain](https://github.com/avence12/awesome-blockchain) - Blockchain concept, technologies, application, and business.